-It is hard to instruct the user on what input is expected as you cannot test whether the form will be localized or not!
+It is hard to instruct the user on what input is expected as you can’t test whether the form will be localized or not!
 Every browser supports input with a period as the decimal separator, so this can safely be used.
 To reduce the chance of errors, you could consider setting the input element’s placeholder attribute to a valid floating-point number even when this doesn’t match the user’s locale.

 Recommendation to implementors (browsers)

 Please support both the period and comma interchangeably as the decimal mark regardless of any locale hinting.
 Apple has got the right idea here!

 When it comes to thousand separators, it’s simply a matter of stripping out every decimal mark symbol (whether it be a period or a comma) except the last one.
 The International System of Units (SI) recommends using a space to group digits to reduce format confusion.
 After reading this article, I hope you agree.